arthuralbarelli/arthuralbarelli/README.md

 I've worked with tools like Pandas, Spark, Power BI and Tableau.

-Currently I am learning abount Svelte/SvelteKit.
+Currently I am learning about JavaScript and React Native.

 ---